aldajo92/CodeChallengesJava/CrackingTheCodeInterview/c08.recursion/triple_steps/README.md

 Cracking the Code Interview - Problem 8.1

 ## Input ##
-first line -> the number of queries. next lines -> value used to calculate the steps.
+- first line -> the number of queries.
+- next lines -> values used to calculate the steps.

 ## How to run ##
 ```bash